 Equal Weight = Small Cap

-Equal weighting methodologies have drawn increased interest in recent years, thanks in part to the impressive performance of the Rydex S&P Equal Weights ETF (RSP) relative to the S&P 500 SPDR (SPY).
-Though both ETFs hold the same 500 stocks, RSP has fared much better for the last several years.
+Equal weighting methodologies have drawn increased interest, thanks in part to the impressive performance of the Rydex S&P Equal Weights ETF (RSP) relative to the S&P 500 SPDR (SPY).
+Though both ETFs hold the same 500 stocks, RSP has fared much better in the late 2000s and the early 2010s.

 The appeal of RSP lies in the opportunity to break the link between weight and stock price, thereby avoiding what some argue is an embedded inefficiency in this methodology.
 But there is another way to think of equal weighting: as a shift towards smaller companies.
 RSP, for example, has a considerably larger allocation to mid cap stocks than does SPY, since the weightings to the stocks with the largest market caps are limited.
 The focus on smaller companies generally means greater volatility on both the up side and down side; that relationship has certainly played out between RSP and SPY [see also RSP vs. SPY: 2011 At a Glance].